iamtomhewitt/home-dashboard-recipe-manager/README.md

         },
         {
             "name": "Tuesday",
-            "type": "Chicken Curry"
+            "recipe": "Chicken Curry"
         },
         {
             "name": "and so on",
-            "type": "and so on"
+            "recipe": "and so on"
         }
     ]
 }